 CSML (Conversational Standard Meta Language) is an open-source programming language dedicated to building chatbots.

-Written itself in Rust and fully Turing-complete, the CSML acts as a linguistic/syntactic abstraction layer, designed for humans who want to let other humans interact with any machine, in any setting.
+It acts as a linguistic/syntactic abstraction layer, designed for humans who want to let other humans interact with any machine, in any setting.
 The syntax is designed to be learned in a matter of minutes, but also scales to any complexity of chatbot.

 To learn more about CSML, you can read this article.

-You can easily experiment the language on the CSML development studio, using a sample bot available in your library or by creating your own.
+The easiest way to develop CSML chatbots is by using the CSML development studio, using a sample bot available in your library or by creating your own.

-Each bot gives you a full access to the CSML framework - a set of specialized tools to make and customize your chatbots : editor, chatbox, apps, functions and files library, analytics and channels.
+Each bot gives you a full access to the CSML framework - a set of specialized tools to make and customize your chatbots : code editor, chatbox, apps, functions and files library, analytics and channels.

 A flow is a CSML file which contains several steps to be followed during a conversation with a user.
 The first instructions have to be placed in the start step, then you can move from a step to the next one using